moddyz/CXXTemplate/README.md

 To use this template:
 1. Create a new repository using **CXXTemplate** as the selected template project.
-2. Replace occurances of "CXXTemplate" with the new project name.
+2. Replace occurances of "CXXTemplate" with the new project name:
 ```bash
 find . -name ".git" -prune -o -type f -exec sed -i "s/CXXTemplate/YOUR_PROJECT_NAME/g" {} +
 ```
-3. Prune any un-wanted source directories or files (such as the example library and programs under `src/`).
+3. Remove any un-wanted source directories or files (such as the example library and programs under `src/`).

 Convenience functions and macros are available to build libraries, documentation, programs, tests, or export the project:
 - `cpp_library` [Example usage](src/exampleSharedLibrary/CMakeLists.txt)